 Be Smart About Data Protection

-It pays to be smart about protecting the data in your PACS, because the practices that do lose their data are left footing the bill for expensive recovery services that do not always work out.
-In one case that we’ve observed, a practice experienced a catastrophic hardware failure that resulted in their PACS completely crashing.
+It pays to protect the data in your PACS.
+The practices that lose their data are left footing the bill for expensive PACS data recovery services.
+In one case, a practice experienced a catastrophic hardware failure that resulted in their PACS completely crashing.
 In an effort to restore the lost data, they sent their PACS off to an expensive restoration service, paying thousands of dollars only to find that 90 percent of the data came back incomplete or corrupted.

-The practice never recovered and ultimately went out of business, a fate that could have been avoided had they been leveraging a cloud based backup from the beginning.
+The practice never recovered and ultimately went out of business, a fate that could have been avoided had they been leveraging a cloud-based backup for their file system from the beginning.

-Don’t let the same thing happen to you; take action now to protect your PACS from disaster.
-Typically, a cloud-based PACS offers a cost-effective, low overhead method of achieving these best practices in backing up your data.
+Don’t let the same thing happen to you.
+Take action now to ensure you never need to worry about PACs disaster recovery.
+Typically, cloud-based PACS software offers a cost-effective, low overhead method of achieving these best practices in backing up your data.

 Take the time to assess your image management platform today and decide of PACs software is right for your medical practice.